Get insider access

 Ambient Noise Performance

-Thanks to built-in Alexa, you enjoy a fantastic voice assistant performance with this speaker.
-It doesn't have any trouble hearing your commands, even if you're further away.
-It doesn't perform as well as the Sonos Era 300 in noisier environments.
-That said, if you have the Apple Home app, you can set it up to ask Siri to play audio through Apple Music.
+Thanks to built-in Alexa, you can enjoy a fantastic voice assistant performance with this speaker.
+It has no trouble hearing your commands, even if you're further away.
+It doesn't perform as well as the Sonos Era 300 in noisier environments, but if you have the Apple Home app, you can set it up to ask Siri to play audio through Apple Music.
 You can't use Siri for other voice assistant functions, though.

 Active Features